Nopnatee/KaLLaM-Motivational-Therapeutic-Advisor/Citation.md

-# Example technique for inspiration for evaluation
+# For certified technique for MISC code therapeutic evaluation as psycology statistic
 @article{jiang2023psychological,
   title={Psychological Metrics for Dialog System Evaluation}, author={Jiang, Chunyuan and Zhang, Rui and Lee, Andy and He, Yifan and Zhou, Kai},